Javascript is not enabled.

 Getty Images

 When you visit your grandchildren, do you find they spend more time with their Xbox than with a book?
-It wouldn’t be surprising: The percentage of American 13-year-olds who say they read for fun almost daily has plunged, according to a 2023 report by The National Center for Education Statistics (NCES)’s National Assessment of Educational Progress.
+It wouldn’t be surprising: The percentage of American 13-year-olds who say they read for fun almost daily has plunged, according to a 2023 report by the National Assessment of Educational Progress from the National Center for Education Statistics (NCES).
 About 14 percent of kids said they did so “almost every day,” compared with 27 percent in 2012.
 Not surprisingly, those children who do read for fun are more likely to score higher on reading tests, the survey results show.

 The adults in their lives can play a big role in helping kids become — or stay — excited about reading, says Beth Gaskill, a former elementary school teacher and literacy coach, and founder of Chicago-based Big City Readers, a research-based education company that aims to help grownups and their young kids (up to about age 12) learn to love reading.